Registered agent: Who may serve as a registered agent

 Different states have different requirements for registered agents.
-Typically, the agent must be a natural person resident of the state in question or, in states that allow entities to serve as registered agents, an entity having a business office within the state and authorized to do business in the state.
-In some states a business entity is legally allowed to act as its own registered agent, if at least one of its officers is a resident of the state, but other jurisdictions may require that a business entity designate a third party as its registered agent.
-Because most states permit one business entity to serve as a registered agent for others, some businesses exist to serve that exact function, charging a fee to act as the registered agent for hundreds or thousands of businesses in a given state.
+Typically, the agent must be an individual residing in that state.
+In states that allow entities to serve as registered agents, it must be an entity authorized to do business there with a physical office in the state.
+Some states allow a business to act as its own registered agent if an officer is a resident, but others may require designating a third party.
+Most states permit one entity to serve as a registered agent for others and commercial registered agent companies exist to fill this role, serving thousands of businesses for a fee.

 Model Registered Agents Act

-The Model Registered Agents Act (MoRAA) is an effort spearheaded by the American Bar Association Business Law Section and the International Association of Commercial Administrators (IACA) – Business Organization Section (BOS) to standardize business entity laws as they relate to annual reports, registered agents and other laws and forms used to file business entities.
+The Model Registered Agents Act (MoRAA) is an effort spearheaded by the American Bar Association (ABA) Business Law Section and the International Association of Commercial Administrators (IACA) – Business Organization Section (BOS) to standardize business entity laws as they relate to annual reports, registered agents, and other laws and forms used to file business entities.
 The act also creates two distinct classes of registered agent: "commercial" and "non-commercial."
-The National Conference of Commissions on Uniform State Laws (NCCUSL) organized a drafting committee composed of commissions, ABA, and IACA representatives who drafted the act's language.
+The National Conference of Commissioners on Uniform State Laws (NCCUSL) organized a drafting committee with representatives from the ABA and IACA to write the act.
 NCCUSL adopted MoRAA at its 2006 annual meeting.
 It was amended in 2011.
 Eleven US jurisdictions (Arkansas, District of Columbia, Idaho, Maine, Mississippi, Montana, Nevada, North Dakota, South Dakota, Utah, and Wyoming) have since adopted the model act, and Delaware did not adopt the act, but did adopt the "commercial registered agent" provision.
 The problem this effort seeks to alleviate is that disparate laws, filing requirements, and forms in all of the US jurisdictions where business entities are filed creates a quagmire for any company seeking to register to do business in those jurisdictions.
 By adopting a common set of laws, the Model Registered Agents Act seeks to create a uniform and simple process of filing and maintaining a business entity in any jurisdiction adopting it.